Print

 The online food delivery market continues to rise in popularity with consumers demanding fresh, locally grown produce be shipped to their home.
 However, how can companies ensure food remains fresh and safe for consumption?

-Life sciences Agri-food
+Agri-food Life sciences

 Donald Prévost